 Work on Your Credit Mix

-Having a diverse mix of credit cards and loans that are in good standing can help your credit score in the long run.
+Having a diverse mix of credit cards and quick loans that are in good standing can help your credit score in the long run.
 The reason is lenders like to work with borrowers who can handle different types of credit accounts.

 This shows that you’re responsible and it also establishes excellent payment history.
 Having experience with multiple types of credit also makes you less risky to do business with.